blakepolidore/Neighborhood-App/README.md

 - Search for characters based on continent, gender, and house allegiance

+- After selection criteria has been made, view a list of characters meeting the criteria

-- Users can favorite characters
+- Visit character pages where users can favorite the character

 - Users can leave comments about GOT characters

+- Visit your favorite character's list by clicking the star

+- Search for characters in the search bar by name

 - And you of course can listen to the epic Game of Thrones theme song the whole time!